mikaelacaron/Basic-Car-Maintenance/README.md

 # Contributing
 To start contributing, review [CONTRIBUTING.md](https://github.com/mikaelacaron/Basic-Car-Maintenance/blob/main/CONTRIBUTING.md).
 New contributors are always welcome to support this project.
 Issues labeled `good-first-issue` are great for beginners.

+:eyes: **Please be sure to comment on an issue you'd like to work on and [Mikaela Caron](https://github.com/mikaelacaron), the maintainer of this project, will assign it to you!**

+Checkout any issue labeled `hacktoberfest` to start contributing.

 ### Contributors
 <a href="https://github.com/mikaelacaron/Basic-Car-Maintenance/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=mikaelacaron/Basic-Car-Maintenance" />